 In the large bowl of an electric mixer or using a hand held mixer, beat the butter or vegan baking stick until smooth and creamy.
 About 2 minutes.

-With the mixer on very low speed, slowly add in the confectioners' sugar and cocoa powders.
+With the mixer on very low speed, slowly add in the confectioners' sugar and cocoa powders and vanilla.

 Place one layer of cake on the bottom of a cake plate/stand.
 Place some of the frosting in a pastry bag and pipe a ring around the top edge of the cake.

-Using a tablespoon, scoop about ¾ of the pudding into the center of the frosting ring.
+Using a tablespoon, scoop about ¾ of the total amount of pudding into the center of the frosting ring.

 Put the second cake layer on top, bottom side up so the top is nice and flat.